-APA/APAGS Statement on the 2013 APPIC Internship Match
+APA/APAGS Statement on the Latest APPIC Internship Match

 For students in clinical, counseling and school psychology programs, the APPIC Internship Match Day is a critical milestone in their academic careers.
-The American Psychological Association and American Psychological Association of Graduate Students are encouraged that, during the first phase of the 2013 internship match process, fewer students looking for an internship failed to match than did so last year.
-However, we also strongly note that the imbalance between the number of students seeking internship and the number of internship positions, particularly accredited internships, is unacceptably high.
+The American Psychological Association (APA) and American Psychological Association of Graduate Students (APAGS) are encouraged that, during the first phase of the 2014 internship match process, 156 fewer students looking for an internship in Phase I failed to match than did so at this same time last year.
+This trend continues for a second year.
+At the same time, we emphasize that the imbalance between the number of students seeking internship and the number of internship positions, particularly accredited internships, is unacceptably high.
 Helping to resolve the internship crisis is one of APA and APAGS's highest priorities — and will remain so until it is no longer a crisis.

-The Association of Psychology Postdoctoral and Internships Centers released this year's match statistics today:
+The Association of Psychology Postdoctoral and Internships Centers (APPIC) released this year's match statistics today:

-- 2,515 positions were available at APA- and CPA-accredited internship sites
+- 2,588 positions were available at APA- and CPA-accredited internship sites.

-- 861 positions were available at APPIC member, non-APA/CPA-accredited internship sites
+- 913 positions were available at APPIC member, non-APA/CPA-accredited internship sites.

-- 2,431 students matched to APA- and CPA-accredited internship sites
+- 2,474 students matched to APA- and CPA-accredited internship sites.

-- 663 students matched to APPIC member, non-APA/CPA-accredited internship sites
+- 699 students matched to APPIC member, non-APA/CPA-accredited internship sites.